FG: Samoa Agreement Not Detrimental to Nigeria’s Interest

 Olawale Ajimotokan in Abuja

-The Federal government has assured that the $150 billion Samoa Agreement which the country signed on June 28, 2024 at the Organisation of African, Caribbean, and Pacific States (OACPS) Secretariat in Brussels, Belgium was not detrimental to the interest of the country.
+The federal government has assured that the $150 billion Samoa agreement which the country signed on June 28, 2024 at the Organisation of African, Caribbean, and Pacific States (OACPS) Secretariat in Brussels, Belgium is not detrimental to the interest of the country.

-He said in negotiating the Agreement, the Nigerian officials strictly followed the mandates exchanged in 2018 between the EU and the OACPS for the process.
+He said in negotiating the agreement, the Nigerian officials strictly followed the mandates exchanged in 2018 between the European Union (EU) and the OACPS for the process.

 Idris said the partnership agreement was between the EU and its Member States, on one hand, and the members of the OACPS on the other.

-The agreement has been mired in controversy as reports claimed it included clauses that require underdeveloped and developing nations to support LGBTQ rights as a condition for receiving financial and other forms of support from advanced countries.
+The agreement had been mired in controversy as reports claimed it included clauses that require underdeveloped and developing nations to support gay rights as a condition for receiving financial and other forms of support from advanced countries.

 “The agreement has 103 articles comprising a common foundational compact and three regional protocols, namely: Africa –EU; Caribbean-EU, and Pacific-EU Regional Protocols with each regional protocol addressing the peculiar issues of the regions.